HiiGHoVuTi/pyqol/README.md

 ## `BitStorage`

 This lets you store custom datatypes, giving you access to bitwise storage.
-To define thoe datatypes, all you need is a dict listing the properties and their allocated number of bits, then you can generate entities of that type, and use masks to get properties fast.
+To define those datatypes, all you need is a dict listing the properties and their allocated number of bits, then you can generate entities of that type, and use masks to get properties fast.
 ```py
 # define the type
 ChessPiece = BitStorage({